rse/rundown/rundown-cli/src/rundown.md

     ```

 - read DOCX file, extract text from last column (of all rows, except the
-  heading one) of the last table, and generate script for *QPrompt*:
+  heading one) of the last table, and generate the output:

     ```sh
     $ rundown -e "table:last tr:gt(0) td:last" -o sample.html sample.docx